A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimation of Observed LPRS Signal Flux

-or a numerical solution, could be used instead, but each of those result in a $<\pm10\%$ change in total predicted photon flux from the approximation in Eq.~(\ref{Eq:IntApprox}) for all results that we consider.}
+or a numerical solution, could be used instead, but each of those result in a $<\pm10\%$ change in total predicted photon flux from the approximation in equation~(\ref{Eq:IntApprox}) for all results that we consider.}